Dragon Dice: Magic

 If the terrain face is a Magic icon, a player may attempt to cast magic and roll their army, counting magic icons and IDs.
 Those dice on which an ID is rolled may double their magic total if they match at least one color of the terrain.
 After tallying points, the acting player may cast spells to help their own armies or hinder an opponent's.
 Spells are assorted by color, and have varying effects such as inflicting damage, adding protection, or even summoning a dragon.

 Missile

 While at a terrain with a Missile face, the acting player can choose to shoot at an army at the same terrain or at the frontier.
 The army is rolled and all missile and ID icons are counted for the total number of hits.
 The targeted army is rolled for saves, and if enough saves are not generated, units are removed from the army and sent to the Dead Unit Area (DUA).
 The targeted player does not get to roll a return shot.

-EXAMPLE: the acting player rolls 5 missile icons and 2 IDs for 7 hits.
-The targeted player rolls only 4 saves, so would send a total of 3 health of units to the DUA.